LandOfTheRair/landoftherair.github.io/_docs/getting-started/gear-augmentation.md

 ### Craftable Items

 Warriors can create armor such as a scaleplate and a fullplate (for healers and melee users respectively).
 These items have multiple tiers of them which consume the prior item when upgrading.
 When you upgrade an item in such a way, _all of the upgrades persist to the second tier_.
-This means that you essentially have a cap of +10 for these items.
+This means that you essentially have a cap of +10 for these items (+5 for the first item, and another +5 for the second).

 ## Spellcrafting